Small Mature Plant

 |Class:||Plants (Plantae) - Land Plants (Charophyta) - Land Plants (Equisetopsida) - Small Bluebushes & Saltbushes|

 |This Photo:||🔍Small Young Branching Plant🔎|

 |Other names:||Prickly Rolypoly, Prickly Saltwort, Roly Poly, Russian Thistle, Saltwort or Soft Roly-poly|

-Thank you Andrew Allanson for identifying this species for us
+Thank you Andrew Allanson for identifying and Dr Kym Nicolson & Alan Dandie for confirming the id of this species for us

 General Species Information:

 Found in the Murray Mallee SA and possibly elsewhere

 What an intriguing plant this is.
 Long considered to be an introduced plant, studies proved this to be a native and various forms of it have been DNA tested and all link back to the same species.

 It has petalless flowers, that can be green or red, with 5-lobed pale-green fruits somewhat similar to bluebush (Maireana sp); which makes sense as it's in the same family (Chenopodiaceae).